sardana-org/sardana-followup/20190603-DESY/SEP2.md

 TODO

+## Virtual Datasets (VDS) in SEP2

+Virtual Datasets (VDS) feature requires version 1.10 or higher for HDF5 C library, and version 2.9 or higher for h5py python library.

+In SEP2, when value references point to a dataset of another HDF5 file, Sardana uses VDS if available.
+In this case, each single 2D dataset will be stored in a different h5 file, and the VDS feature will be used to visualize all datasets in a single h5 file.

 ## What else could be done and was out of SEP2 scope

 * abstraction of external image processing (ROI, binning, etc)